-Most organizations already know this and have already experienced this in one or the other way, and many researchers [14] argue the same findings that whereas activities across multiple processes increase, thereby being counterproductive and destroying value.
-All of these conclusions could, in many ways, be evidence that this occurs due to company size or industry complexity.
+Most organizations already know this and have already experienced this in one or the other way, and many researchers [14] argue the same findings that whereas activities across multiple processes increase, thereby being counterproductive and destroying value.All of these conclusions could, in many ways, be evidence that this occurs due to company size or industry complexity.
 In their research and publication [10] "Simplify to Succeed," Shanker and Robinson revealed with empirical data that there is very little correlation between the size of a firm and return on equity.
 Some studies have even found a negative correlation, meaning that larger firms return less value for shareholders.
 Below is illustrates an example of a negative correlation.

 Microcap Small-cap Midcap Large-cap

 12.7% 11.7% 11.3% 10.4%

-on Associates, as cited dend."
-Forbes.
-June 7 e Pays; Keep your
+Source: Ibbotson Associates, as cited in "When Patience Pays; Keep your eve on the dividend."
+Forbes, June 7, 2004.